sengobasar/multimodal-elicitation-engine/README.md

 ## Research Context

-This project is inspired by multimodal mental health modeling research that combines structured assessments with conversational or behavioral signals.
+This project is inspired by research on multimodal mental health modeling, particularly:

+**Trotzek, M., Koitka, S., & Friedrich, C.M.
+(2020).** *Utilizing Neural Networks and Linguistic Metadata for Early Detection of Depression Indications in Text Sequences.* IEEE Transactions on Knowledge and Data Engineering, Vol. 32, No. 3.

-Unlike many prior systems that concatenate modalities, this engine explicitly models **consistency between self-report and language signals** as a separate diagnostic feature.
+Unlike prior systems that concatenate modalities, this engine explicitly models **consistency between self-report and language signals** as a separate diagnostic feature.

 The current implementation is a deterministic prototype and does not reproduce any specific neural architecture from prior literature.